anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 Here are the author's results, that correctly call out the two Spark applications run without GPU acceleration, while omiiting the ones that used GPUs and the speed up is accurate as well-
 ```
+(.venv) admin_@cloudshell:~ (gpus-lab-407321)$ spark_rapids_dataproc qualification --cluster $CLUSTER_NAME --region $REGION
-2023-05-11 16:44:50,560 INFO qualification: The original CPU cluster is the same as the submission cluster on which the tool runs.
+2023-12-08 03:10:27,279 INFO qualification: The original CPU cluster is the same as the submission cluster on which the tool runs.
 To update the configuration of the CPU cluster, make sure to pass the properties file to the CLI arguments.
-2023-05-11 16:44:50,561 INFO qualification: Estimating the GPU cluster based on the submission cluster on which the RAPIDS tool is running [dpgce-cluster-static-gpu-420530778089].
+2023-12-08 03:10:27,279 INFO qualification: Estimating the GPU cluster based on the submission cluster on which the RAPIDS tool is running [dpgce-cluster-static-gpu-599883900699].
 To update the configuration of the GPU cluster, make sure to pass the properties file to the CLI arguments.
-2023-05-11 16:44:50,845 INFO qualification: Preparing remote work env
+2023-12-08 03:10:28,141 INFO qualification: Preparing remote work env
-2023-05-11 16:44:52,560 INFO qualification: Upload dependencies to remote cluster
+2023-12-08 03:10:29,983 INFO qualification: Upload dependencies to remote cluster
-2023-05-11 16:44:54,527 INFO qualification: Executing the tool
+2023-12-08 03:10:32,172 INFO qualification: Executing the tool
-2023-05-11 16:44:54,528 INFO qualification: Running the tool as a spark job on dataproc
+2023-12-08 03:10:32,172 INFO qualification: Running the tool as a spark job on dataproc
-2023-05-11 16:45:32,875 INFO qualification: Downloading the tool output
+2023-12-08 03:11:01,846 INFO qualification: Downloading the tool output
-2023-05-11 16:45:35,479 INFO qualification: Processing tool output
+2023-12-08 03:11:04,948 INFO qualification: Processing tool output
-2023-05-11 16:45:35,503 INFO qualification: Downloading the price catalog from URL https://cloudpricingcalculator.appspot.com/static/data/pricelist.json
+2023-12-08 03:11:05,064 INFO qualification: Downloading the price catalog from URL https://cloudpricingcalculator.appspot.com/static/data/pricelist.json
-2023-05-11 16:45:35,561 INFO qualification: Building cost model based on:
+2023-12-08 03:11:05,122 INFO qualification: Building cost model based on:
 Worker Properties
 --------------------  -------------
 Workers               4
 Worker Machine Type   n1-standard-8
 Region                us-central1
-Zone                  us-central1-a
+Zone                  us-central1-b
 GPU device            T4
 GPU per worker nodes  2
-2023-05-11 16:45:35,570 INFO qualification: Generating GPU Estimated Speedup and Savings as ./wrapper-output/rapids_user_tools_qualification/qual-tool-output/rapids_4_dataproc_qualification_output.csv
+2023-12-08 03:11:05,217 INFO qualification: Generating GPU Estimated Speedup and Savings as ./wrapper-output/rapids_user_tools_qualification/qual-tool-output/rapids_4_dataproc_qualification_output.csv
 Qualification tool output is saved to local disk /home/admin_/wrapper-output/rapids_user_tools_qualification/qual-tool-output/rapids_4_spark_qualification_output
         rapids_4_spark_qualification_output/
                 ├── rapids_4_spark_qualification_output.csv